-This 18" crash cymbal has a brilliant finish.
+This 18-inch crash cymbal has a brilliant finish.
 Made from a copper and tin ratio of 80/20.
-Projects its powerful, full-bodied tone when hit hard, and the high and mid tone is bright with plenty of sustain when pulling back the volume.
+Produces a powerful, full-bodied tone when hit hard, and the high and mid tone is bright with plenty of sustain when pulling back the volume.

 Can dull quickly and requires regular maintenance.

 Crafted from brass with high-pressure hammering and traditional hand lathing techniques for excellent quality.
 Ideal for tonal riding or heavy crashing, with a lively sounding bell that is very responsive.